Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 ### 2.2 - Add the Nexmo Stitch JS SDK

-Install the Nexmo Stitch JS SDK
+Install the Nexmo Stitch JS SDK:

 ```bash
 $ npm install nexmo-stitch
 ```

-Include the Nexmo Stitch JS SDK in the `<head>`
+Include the Nexmo Stitch JS SDK in the `<head>`:

 ```html
 <script src="./node_modules/nexmo-stitch/dist/conversationClient.js"></script>
 ```

+> **Note:** Depending on where your Node modules are installed you may need to modify the path given here.

 ### 2.3 - Stubbed Out Login